flare-foundation/docs/docs/infra/validation/deploying.md

 ## Guide

-### 1. Configure the Node

 A validator node is deployed like an observer node, but there are some additional considerations.

 Firstly, validators do more work than plain observer nodes so please consider the recommended **hardware specifications** above.

-And secondly, validator **security** impacts the whole network.
+And secondly, validator **security** impacts the whole network, so configure the node for security, as follows, before running it.

+### 1. Configure the Node

-Please consider the following items carefully:
+Please consider the following security items carefully:

 #### Mandatory security measures